ntaka19/ntaka19.githubio/_posts/2021-4-30-IncompleteMarket.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+## Intro

+Concept of (in)complete markets is discussed in different areas from different contexts.
+Theoretical definition can be found in the Financial engineering area.(note that scope of defition may be narrower than that of other Econs area)

 ## Fundamental theorem of asset pricing

+Before we go on to the definition, it is better to get concepts of "complete market" clearer.
+A quick way is to recap two fundamental theorems.

 1. The First Fundamental Theorem of Asset Pricing: A discrete market, on a discrete probability space